 Birth Doula, Lactation Peer Counselor and Educator, Childbirth Educator

 Women need a safe emotional harbor to participate fully in the transformative power of birth.
 I help hold the space where families can experience and honor birth, whatever that experience may be for them.
 I became a doula in 2003 as a result of the life-changing experiences of birthing my two sons with doulas to support me.
 I am dedicated to journeying alongside parents-to-be as they take part in birth as a rite of passage.
-I am certified through DONA, have additional training as a lactation peer counselor and educator with the Nursing Mothers Counsel, where I have volunteered since 2000. and have trained as a childbirth educator through Birth Works.
-I currently teach breastfeeding at Blossom Birth Services as well as privately.
+I have additional training as a lactation peer counselor and educator with the Nursing Mothers Counsel, where I have volunteered since 2000 and have trained as a childbirth educator through Birth Works.
+I taught breastfeeding at Blossom Birth Services for many years and currently manage their Breastfeeding Connections group.
 I have supported more than 200 families during labor, delivery, and immediate postpartum.
-If you’re interested in working with me, you can check my availability on DoulaMatch.

 ICEA-Certified Birth Doula

 Prenatal Yoga Instructor

 My decision to become a doula and childbirth educator grew from the birth of my daughter in 1999.
 The event, though long and full of challenges, was empowering and made me reevaluate my chosen vocation and train to become a childbirth educator, doula, and yoga instructor.
 My philosophy is that for the vast majority of women, birth works best when supported with patience and left to follow its own path with as little intervention as possible.
 By sharing information, providing encouragement and supporting their choices, I help women feel respected and listened to so they can look back on labor and birth as a positive and empowering experience.
 I have worked with more than 500 families as a birth doula.

 Licensed Clinical Social Worker